 Keystone Developments is committed to website accessibility.
 This website has been tested to W3C AA accessibility standard.
+Can you confirm please.

 What else are we doing to be accessible?

 - Meaningful link titles and addresses are used throughout the site.
 These are used to aid readability, especially for visually impaired people using screen readers to access the site.

 - Cascading Style Sheets or ‘CSS’ are used throughout the site to layout all content, which again aids accessibility by screen readers.

 - The text on each page can be resized using different text size options.

 - All text resizing has been designed so the design remains consistent, even at the largest text size.

 - All images related to the content on the site are supported by alternative text or ‘alt text’ which can be accessed by screen readers.

 - The content element of each page has been prioritised over associated items such as menus, navigation and related links.
 This helps people using screen readers to access the most relevant sections of the page first, rather than scrolling through lines of code to find the text they are interested in.